 Keep your eyes peeled; the carnival parade has all types.
 I witnessed both old and young and even several people in wheelchairs rolling along in the parade.
 I even saw a mother carrying a sleeping toddler (picture below!)
 Like, wow, talk about dedication to get to the end of the parade.

 When Is The Rijeka Carnival

 There are several parts to the carnival.
 But the main event is the International Carnival Parade.

 If you want to plan to attend the International Carnival Parade, the dates change each year, but it’s easy to calculate when it will be on.
 You’ll need to know a little about the Catholic calendar (or use google.
 The carnival is held each Sunday before Shrove Tuesday and Ash Wednesday.

-In 2020 – when Rijeka celebrates being the European Capital of Culture (more on that in another post later), the key Rijeka Carnival period starts 17 January and end 26 February, and the two main dates to note are:
+In 2020 – when Rijeka celebrates being the European Capital of Culture (more on that in another post later), the key Rijeka Carnival period starts 17 January and ends 26 February.
+The two main dates to note are:

 - Children’s Carnival Parade: 8 February